 There are several health conditions unique to biological females, including pregnancy, menstruation, endometriosis, labor and childbirth, pelvic floor disorders, ovarian and cervical cancers, and menopause.
 Certain conditions also present more frequently in women than men, such as osteoporosis, breast cancer, autoimmune diseases, strokes, urinary tract infections, chronic fatigue syndrome, and migraines.

-As healthcare consumers, women are 75% more likely to use digital tools for their health than men, mostly due to their unique needs across the health spectrum.
+In the United States, almost 90% of women are at risk of at least one chronic condition.
+Digital health tools can be leveraged to reduce the alarmingly high rates of chronic condition.
 Women are more likely to see their primary care doctors and specialists, undergo diagnostic services, and utilize resources to address mental health concerns.